lgautier/pragmatic-polyglot-data-analysis/README.md

 - R
 - Spark (able to run a local spark session)

 The container is based on rpy2's container: it can run standalone on a single machine, making it well-suited for teaching, learning, or experimenting with the jupyter notebook work off-the-shelf.

+Minimal examples of jupyter notebooks are in the directory [notebooks](notebooks/).
 The container is used in workshops about polyglot approaches to the analysis of data (https://github.com/lgautier/odsc-ppda-slides or https://github.com/lgautier/jpd-pdapr-slides), or as an off-the-shelf solution to reproduce an analysis of data in a jupyter notebook (https://github.com/lgautier/project-tycho-utilities/blob/master/notebook/measles_and_diphteria.ipynb).